julienmoumne/julienmoumne.github.io/_posts/2016-07-30-building-trees-using-a-javascript-dsl.md

 })
 ~~~

-This approach reduces the syntactic noise and provides the ability
+This syntax mirrors the recursive structure of trees,
-to mixin arbitrary code while preserving a syntax that mirror the recursive nature
+reduces the noise and provides the ability
-of trees.
+to mixin arbitrary code.

 This makes it convenient to: